me-box/platform-sdk/docs/developers.md

 * Give it a name (e.g databox local)
 * Give it a Home page url (e.g https://github.com/me-box)
-* Give it an authorisation callback url: http://localhost:8080/auth/github/callback
+* Give it an authorisation callback url: http://localhost:8086/auth/github/callback
-* Click on Register Application - you will be provided with a clientID and client Secret which you will use in the next stage.
+* Click on Register Application - you will be provided with a ClientID and ClientSecret which you will use in the next stage.

 ###Configure the (SDK) editor